6 Questions to Ask Varicose Veins Doctor

 – Age and gender (older women are the most at risk of developing varicose veins)

 – Family history

 – Standing or sitting for prolonged periods

 There are several different ways that doctors treat varicose veins.
 Some procedures include sclerotherapy, laser treatment, radiofrequency treatment, ambulatory phlebectomy, vein stripping, or endoscopic vein surgery, to name a few.
-At Colorado Laser and Vein, are doctors use a highly effective procedure known as endovenous laser therapy (EVLT)!
+At Colorado Laser and Vein, our doctors use a highly effective procedure known as endovenous laser therapy (EVLT)!
 It works through the insertion of a small laser into the affected vein to stop the backward flow of blood and redirect it to your healthier veins.
 As a result, blood flow to the varicose veins is interrupted, and the veins eventually diminish and disappear.
 The procedure only takes about 10 minutes in total, and no recovery time is required!
 EVLT is successful about 98% of the time and is minimally invasive, with little to no pain involved.

 Besides getting treated for varicose veins, some practices can help with the symptoms.
 Some of these practices include exercise, eating a healthy diet, avoiding caffeine and refined sugars, consuming foods that are high in potassium, wearing compression stockings, massage therapy, and elevating your legs.
 However, home remedies should not be taken as a substitute for treatment, as it is crucial to confront varicose veins aggressively to avoid serious complications.

 Since varicose veins are a medical issue when symptoms include pain and swelling, health insurance companies often cover varicose vein treatment.
 Moreover, Medicare and most other health insurance plans cover our method of treatment for varicose veins, namely, endovenous laser therapy!